 Preparing the vineyard for planting.

 Preparing raised bed veggie plots and planting

-Harvesting olives, pruning and wood harvesting
+Harvesting olives, pruning the grove and wood harvesting

 General land maintenance including (re)building outdoor steps, paths and fencing

 Other building and creating using natural materials such as building rock gardens